hammerdirt-analyst/qualite-deau/docs/_sources/titlepage.md

 ## Participating organisations

-Hackuarium, Hammerdirt, Biodesign.cc, The Montreux Jazz
+Hackuarium, Hammerdirt, Biodesign for the Real World, The Montreux Jazz

 ## Research questions